 A few questions to ask as you perform market research:

 - What solutions did the buyer use previously?
 What were the positives and negatives?

 - Who are the direct and indirect competitors?
 How do they compare?

-Market research is also key to many other aspects of a large and small business including identifying new business, improving performance, testing new markets and exacting search engine optimization (SEO).
+Market research is also key to many other aspects of a large and small business including identifying new business, improving performance, testing new markets, and exacting search engine optimization (SEO).

-5. Offer The Solution
+5. Offer the Solution

 This is the meat and potatoes of a winning sales proposal.
 Above all, present yourself as an expert.
 If you don’t believe it, neither will they.

-6. Identify The Deliverables
+6. Identify the Deliverables

 Once you’ve laid out the solution, identify the deliverables.
 Keep this section simple but actionable.
-As we mentioned above, details can be discussed during the meeting or once the prospect has agreed to the proposal.
+As we mentioned above, details can be discussed during the meeting or once the buyer has agreed to the proposal.

 Providing too many details early on can elicit questions that aren’t needed at the beginning of a relationship.